Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Testing in practice

 which is estimating the distribution of

-The bootstrap consistency could be obtained as an adaptation of: Lemma A.1 of \cite{Stute1998} for the first term of $T_{n,\bh}^*$; Lemma A.2 of the same paper for the second term, using the decomposition of $\hat{\brho}-\brho$ given in (11) of CMS.\\
+The bootstrap consistency could be obtained as an adaptation of Lemma A.1 of \cite{Stute1998} for the first term of $T_{n,\bh}^*$, Lemma A.2 \textit{ibid} for the second term, and using the decomposition of $\hat{\brho}-\brho$ given in (11) in CMS.